Google Play's billing system is required for developers offering in-app purchases of digital goods and services distributed on Google Play.

 - Offering video on demand to users subscribed to a physical multichannel satellite, cable, or managed IPTV service.

-As a result of recent legislation, we will offer all developers the ability to offer an alternative in-app billing system alongside Google Play's billing system for South Korean users making in-app purchases within Play-distributed apps on mobile phones and tablets.
+As a result of regulatory developments in India and the South Korean legislation, we will offer all developers the ability to offer an alternative billing system alongside Google Play's billing system for users in India and South Korea making in-app purchases within Play-distributed apps on mobile phones and tablets.

 As part of our ongoing efforts to comply with the recent passage of the Digital Markets Act, we have announced a new program to support billing alternatives for EEA users, allowing developers of non-gaming apps selling digital content or services to offer their users in the EEA an alternative to Google Play's billing system, subject to program requirements.
 Read our blog for additional details.